 This article covers how you can remotely control the installation of Android system updates on Android devices using Miradore, and the reasons for doing so.

-How to check if your Android devices are up to date
+How to check if your Android devices are up to date?

 With Miradore, you can check which version of Android your devices run and if they have the latest system update installed.

-Why should you manage Android system updates via MDM
+Why should you manage Android system updates via MDM?

-Still, keeping your device base up-to-date with the latest updates is one of the most important things in maintaining the security of your devices.
+Keeping your device base up-to-date with the latest updates is one of the most important things in maintaining the security of your devices.

 Miradore enables administrators to control the installation of Android system updates remotely.
 This helps them ensure that Android updates will be installed swiftly, but the device users won't be disturbed during their busy working hours.

-Pre-requisites for Android update management
+Requirements for Android update management